UkiahSmith/note/Readme.md

 #### Available template values

-`.Title` is the title of the note, either from the arguments, or input from the `--title` flag.
+- `.Title` is the title of the note, either from the arguments, or input from the `--title` flag.
-`.TitleSlug` is the title normalized to a URL safe slug.
+- `.TitleSlug` is the title normalized to a URL safe string, suitable as a filename.
-`.Date` is a Go time.Time data type.
+- `.Date` is a Go time.Time data type.
-`.Content` is any content passed to note by using the `--content` flag.
+- `.Content` is any content passed to note by using the `--content` flag.

 #### Available template functions